General mechanism for concentration-based cell size control: General

 Throughout the derivation we did not specify the size growth dynamics.
-Thus, regardless of the growth dynamics, we expect sizer control to dominate the control strategy if one stage achieves the sizer.
+Thus, regardless of the growth dynamics, we expect sizer control to dominate the control strategy if one stage achieves sizer control.
 Indeed, we obtain a collapse plot of the control strategy for linear growth, similar to the one shown for exponential growth in the main text [Fig.\ \ref{linear_collapse}].
 Note the decreased range of $f^{'}$ in Fig.\ \ref{linear_collapse}.
-This is due to the fact that timer control is adder for linearly growing cells.
+This is due to the fact that timer control is equivalent to adder control for linearly growing cells.